Overview for Human Language Technology and Computational Linguistics Immersion

 The human language technology and computational linguistics immersion provides exposure to computational linguistics and relevant language science course work.
 Students gain knowledge and practical skills in computational natural language processing and technical linguistic analysis, useful for analytics and modeling with language data and for developing, evaluating, and maintaining language technology software.

 The plan code for Human Language Technology and Computational Linguistics Immersion is HLTCL-IM.

-Curriculum for Human Language Technology and Computational Linguistics Immersion
+Curriculum for 2023-2024 for Human Language Technology and Computational Linguistics Immersion

 This course provides theoretical foundation as well as hands-on (lab-style) practice in computational approaches for processing natural language text.
 The course will have relevance to various disciplines in the humanities, sciences, computational, and technical fields.
 We will discuss problems that involve different components of the language system (such as meaning in context and linguistic structures).
 Students will additionally collaborate in teams on modeling and implementing natural language processing and digital text solutions.
 Students will program in Python and use a variety of relevant tools.
 Expected: Programming skills, demonstrated via coursework or instruction approval.
 Lecture 3 (Spring).